 Straying From The Straight and Narrow

-The first is, what happens if someone builds a boat that does not meet the Adventure 40 specification as we created it on this site?
-For example with:
+Of course there is a 800 pound gorilla in the room: What happens if someone builds a boat that does not meet the Adventure 40 specification as we created it on this site?

-I will call them out in a post.
+I will call them out in an article.
 And nope, there will be no compromising.
 Great boats are not created by compromise, they are created by vision and sticking with that vision.

 Sure a builder can call a junk boat the Adventure 40, but how many will they sell after I, and all the people here in the AAC readership who have given so much in the comments, call them out on it?

 I know this new direction might come as a shock and even a disappointment to many of you but, after much thought, I do think it’s the best way forward and one that will result in a better boat in the long run.